Unblinking Eye

 MAB R Para

 The Model R received very little attention in U.S. gun magazines or anywhere else.
 I have never seen a parts diagram or a schematic for a Model R in any magazine or on any website.
-The first listing I could find for it in Gun Digest was in the 1958 edition, which I presume was prepared the year before.
+The first listing I could find for it in Gun Digest was in the 1958 edition.
 Josserand says the R Series was made for 12 years, which would mean production ended in 1963 or 1964.
-However, I possess an M.A.B. catalog for 1966 which still lists the Model R 22.
+However, I possess an MAB catalog for 1966 which still lists the Model R 22.
 The Model R series guns were imported into the United States by the Western Arms Company of Los Angeles (later known as the Winfield Arms Corporation), and most were stamped “Made in France for W.A.C.,” with the “WAC” logo on the grips.
 Late model R Para imports into the U.S. were called “Le Militaire,” though the one pictured in the 1963 Gun Digest is clearly marked “Modele R” on the left side and has MAB on the grips.

 One of only two ads I have located for the R 9.